Topological flowscape reveals state transitions in nonreciprocal living matter: Topological flowscapes reveal information flow and dissipation-driven bias in collective state transitions in the experiment

-The flexibility of reference distributions in the flowscape framework further allows us to probe structural dynamics across multiple temporal scales (Fig.~\ref{fig:fig4}d).
-Large temporal gaps between references elucidate global structural transitions, while shorter intervals reveal rapid cyclic dynamics such as repeated cluster merging and fragmentations (Supplementary~Section~VI.E).
-Furthermore, diagonal displacement in the flowscape provides a log-likelihood-based ``progress bar'' (Fig.~\ref{fig:fig4}e), tracking how the system transitions from initial to final states.
-Interestingly, this displacement shows a clear rate transition that coincides with the independently measured shift in velocity polarization $|\mathbf{P}|$ from traveling to fluctuating states (Fig.~\ref{fig:fig1}d).
-This underlines a thermodynamic connection between macroscopic state transitions and microscopic structural changes. \\
+The flexibility of reference distributions in the flowscape framework further allows us to probe structural dynamics {and its corresponding information flow} across multiple temporal scales (Fig.~\ref{fig:fig4}d).
+Large temporal gaps between references elucidate global structural transitions, while shorter intervals reveal rapid cyclic dynamics such as repeated cluster merging and fragmentations (Supplementary Section VI.E). {These cyclic dynamics indicate broken detailed balance between {microscopic} topological configurations in the experiment} which persist at the level of information flow of the macroscopic structural state. \\

-To independently validate this rate transition, we estimate the entropy production rate (EPR) using motif transition statistics and thermodynamic speed-limit principles (Fig.~\ref{fig:fig4}f and Supplementary~Section~VII.A).
-The EPR independently confirms a transition from high dissipation during the traveling state to lower dissipation in the fluctuating state, mirroring the rate transition captured by the flowscape.
-Moreover, the information length derived from information geometry also reveals this rate shift at the state transition (Supplementary~Section~VII.B).
-Together, these observations provide an experimental signature of the interplay between information-theoretic quantities and order parameters during nonequilibrium state transitions.
+Beyond the directional shift towards or away from M$_2$, the flowscape trajectory also exhibits a rate shift {in the flow of structural information} between the traveling and fluctuating states.
+In particular, the flowscape built with temporal references (Fig.~\ref{fig:fig4}d) provides a log-likelihood-based ``progress bar'' (Fig.~\ref{fig:fig4}e), defined by $D_{KL}\left(P(t)||P(t_i)\right) - D_{KL}\left(P(t)||P(t_f)\right)$, whose rate tracks how {quickly} the system transitions from initial to final states.
+This displacement shows a clear { decrease in the rate of information transfer} that coincides with the independently measured shift in velocity polarization $|\mathbf{P}|$ from the traveling to fluctuating state (Fig.~\ref{fig:fig1}d), {underlining a possible} connection between macroscopic state transitions and microscopic structural changes.
+To validate this rate transition, we estimate {a lower bound for} the entropy production rate (EPR) using motif transition statistics and thermodynamic speed-limit principles (Fig.~\ref{fig:fig4}e and Supplementary~Section~VII.A).
+The EPR {estimate} {exhibits} a transition from high dissipation during the traveling state to lower dissipation in the fluctuating state, {in concordance with} the rate transition captured by the flowscape.
+Moreover, the information {rate} derived from information geometry also reveals a rate shift at the state transition (Supplementary~Section~VII.B). \\